Unpack finance and operations matters to make better business decisions for your organisation.

 How do buying and selling investments impact your financial statements?

 Understand the impact of increasing or decreasing a stake in investments in subsidiary, associate or joint arrangements.
-This workshop is designed to reinforce your practical knowledge and enhance your awareness of complexities in this area.
+This workshop is designed to reinforce your knowledge and enhance your awareness of complexities in this area.

 Objectives